Remote Work Cybersecurity: 11 Policies Every Canadian Business Needs

 Secure Remote Access: VPN vs. SASE vs. Zero Trust Network Access

 Three distinct approaches exist for secure remote access, each with different strengths.
-Understanding the differences helps you choose the right tool for your hybrid team.
+Understanding the differences helps you choose the right tool for your hybrid team—and they’re not interchangeable.

 VPN (Virtual Private Network): Creates an encrypted tunnel between an employee’s device and your corporate network.
 All traffic from the home employee goes through this encrypted tunnel.
-VPNs work, but they have limitations.
-If the employee’s device is already compromised by malware, the VPN only encrypts the malicious traffic — it doesn’t stop it.
+VPNs work, but they’ve got limitations.
+If the employee’s device is already compromised by malware, the VPN only encrypts the malicious traffic—it doesn’t stop it.
 Additionally, VPN concentrators (the servers that terminate all those encrypted tunnels) become a single point of failure and a high-value target for attackers.

 Multi-Factor Authentication and Identity Management

-Passwords alone are insufficient for hybrid work security.
-According to the 2024 Verizon Data Breach Investigations Report, compromised credentials are involved in over 49% of all breaches.
+Passwords alone aren’t sufficient for hybrid work security.
+According to the 2025 Verizon Data Breach Investigations Report, compromised credentials are involved in over 49% of all breaches.
 Multi-factor authentication (MFA) stops 99.9% of account takeover attacks, even when credentials are stolen.

 For remote and hybrid teams, MFA should be: